Gets an SQL service schema update script for the Citrix ADIdentity Service.

 Gets an SQL script that can be used to update the current Citrix ADIdentity Service database schema.
 An update can be an upgrade or downgrade.

 A script can be obtained to update the current service schema to any version that is reachable by applying available schema update packages that have been uploaded by the Citrix ADIdentity Service.

 Typically, this mechanism is used to update the current service schema to a newer version, however it can also be used to revert previously applied updates.

 The SQL script obtained can be run using SQL Server's SQLCMD utility, or by copying the script into an SQL Server Management Studio (SSMS) query window and executing the query.
 If using SSMS, the query must be executed in 'SQLCMD mode'.

-The schema update packages used to generate update scripts are stored in the database; because of this, any Citrix ADIdentity Service in the site can be used to obtain a schema update script.
+The schema update packages used to generate update scripts are stored in the database.
+This functionality allows any Citrix ADIdentity Service in the site to obtain a schema update script.

 The fact that an update package is available in the database does not mean that the update has actually been applied to the service's schema.
 In addition, application of an update does not remove the associated update packages.

 Take care when using the update scripts.
 Citrix recommends that where possible service schema upgrades are performed using Citrix Studio rather than manually through the SDK.
 The database should be backed-up before an update is attempted.
 The database script may also require exclusive use of the schema, in which case all Citrix ADIdentity Services must be shutdown before applying the update.